Botswana is not one of the fancy touristy places to lay back and relax. It is a paradise for wildlife lovers.

 Botswana Trip Cancellation Insurance for International Travelers - FAQs

-Travelling to Botswana is an expensive affair.
+Traveling to Botswana is an expensive affair.
 If you are making last-minute cancellations, are you expecting to get complete reimbursement?
 It is a slim chance.
 Buy Botswana trip cancellation insurance instead.
 It could keep you safe from incurring massive financial losses if you or a third-party company cancels the trip.

 Why buy trip cancellation insurance for Botswana?